-- an actuary working as a consultant or advisor for the insurer in his individual capacity or representing any firm will not be treated as external for this purpose except as mentioned below, - o if a firm, not necessarily an actuarial firm is engaged by a life insurance company as a consultant or an advisor, then an actuary employed in or engaged by that firm, can be treated as external only if he is not associated in any other assignment with the life insurance company whilst providing the peer review support and the firm and the actuary who undertakes the work as peer reviewer, should declare that arrangements were in place to ensure separation of the people and the work relating to the different assignments and to ensure the independence and objectivity of the peer review. - a retired employee of the insurer, even if he is a pensioner of the insurer will be treated as external to the insurer. - □ Insurer means a life insurer or a reinsurer carrying on the business of life reinsurance as the case may be.
+- an actuary working as a consultant or advisor for the insurer will not be treated as external for this purpose except as mentioned below, - a registered partnership firm or registered sole practitioner or registered sole proprietor is engaged by a life insurance company as a consultant or an advisor, then the sole practitioner, sole proprietor or the partner of the partnership firm, can be treated as external only if he is not associated in any other assignment with the life insurance company whilst providing the peer review support.
+However, in case of registered partnership firm, the partner actuary who undertakes the work as peer reviewer, should declare that arrangements were in place to ensure separation of the people and the work relating to the different assignments and to ensure the independence and objectivity of the peer review. - a retired employee of the insurer, even if he is a pensioner of the insurer will be treated as external to the insurer provided that he is a registered sole practitioner or a registered sole proprietor or a partner in a registered partnership firm

-□ Peer reviewer is a fellow member of the IAI performing the work of external peer review in terms of this Actuarial Practice Standard.
+- □ insurer means a life insurer or a reinsurer carrying on the business of life insurance or life reinsurance as the case may be. - peer reviewer is a fellow member of the IAI performing the work of external peer review in terms of this Actuarial Practice Standard